-Audit fees consists of aggregate fees billed for professional services rendered in connection with the audit of our consolidated financial statements, the audit of the effectiveness of our internal control over financial reporting, reviews of the interim consolidated financial statements included in our quarterly reports, international statutory audits, regulatory filings and consents and other services related to Securities and Exchange filings, and accounting consultations which relate to the audited financial statements and are necessary to comply with U.S. generally accepted accounting principles.
-The increase in audit fees in fiscal year 2013 related primarily to the acquisition of the whole blood business of Pall Corporation.
-Audit related fees consist of fees related to the audit of our Haemonetics Corporation Savings Plus Plan and due diligence services related to recent acquisition transactions.
+Audit fees consists of aggregate fees billed for professional services rendered in connection with the audit of our consolidated financial statements, the audit of the effectiveness of our internal control over financial reporting, reviews of the interim consolidated financial statements included in our quarterly reports, international statutory audits, regulatory filings and consents and other services related to Securities and Exchange Commission filings, and accounting consultations which relate to the audited financial statements and are necessary to comply with U.S. generally accepted accounting principles.
+Audit related fees consist of fees related to the audit of our Haemonetics Corporation Savings Plus Plan.
 Tax fees include all fees paid for tax compliance, reporting, and planning including recent acquisition transactions.
 All other fees consist of aggregate fees billed for the license of technical accounting software.

-Based on the Committee's discussion with management and the independent registered public accounting firm, and the Committee's review of the representations of management and the report of the independent registered public accounting firm to the Committee, the Committee recommended to the Board that the audited financial statements be included in the Corporation's Annual Report on Form 10-K for the year ended March 30, 2013 filed with the Securities and Exchange Commission.
+Based on the Committee's discussion with management and the independent registered public accounting firm, and the Committee's review of the representations of management and the report of the independent registered public accounting firm to the Committee, the Committee recommended to the Board that the audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended March 29, 2014 filed with the Securities and Exchange Commission.